-Ensure the parking brake (left side lever) and brake lever lock (right side lever) has been disengaged before operating your ATV.
-An accident can result if the parking brake/brake lever lock is left engaged while the ATV is being operated.
+Ensure the parking brake lock has been disengaged before operating your ATV.
+An accident can result if the parking brake lock is left engaged while the ATV is being operated.
 Never rely on the parking brake as the sole means of securing the ATV when parking on a hill.
 Always block the downhill side of the ATV's wheels or park the ATV perpendicular to the hillside.